Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 • Toxic Substances Control Act

-Under the Safe Drinking Water Act, consumers must be provided annual reports on water quality, source of water, and any contaminants found in the water.
+Under the Safe Drinking Water Act, consumers must be provided with annual reports on water quality, source of water, and any contaminants found in the water.
 These reports are delivered by public or private water suppliers.

-Does PUR Filter remove Chromium 6?
+Do PUR filters remove Chromium 6?

 PUR water filters certified by the National Science Foundation can reduce up to 70 chemical substances but don’t remove chromium 6.
 Most faucet and countertop filters that use activated carbon can’t remove chromium 6.

-Does Brita remove Chromium 6?
+Do Brita filters remove Chromium 6?

-Does Berkey remove Chromium 6?
+Do Berkey filters remove Chromium 6?

-Does Zero Water remove Chromium 6?
+Do Zero Water filters remove Chromium 6?

 Zero Water filters are rigorously tested per the National Science Foundation’s protocols.
 They claim to remove 99% of chromium from drinking water.